The Morgan Institute Scholarship for Sorensen Political Leadership Program

 The Morgan Institute and the Sorensen Institute share the core values of bringing trust, civility and respect to public discourse.
 Ethics, bipartisanship, and the study of public policy issues are central themes at the core of every program Sorensen provides, and the Morgan Institute wants pharmacy professionals to be the beneficiaries of this training.

 Graduates of Sorensen programs go on to serve as elected officials or community leaders in Virginia and throughout the nation.
-Notable Sorensen alumni include Governor Ralph Northam and Delegate Chris Peace, recipient of the 2013 VPhA Award of Merit, is a graduate of the 2004 Political Leaders Program.
+Notable Sorensen alumni include Governor Ralph Northam, Delegate Chris Peace, 2013 VPhA Award of Merit recipient, and Mark Vaughan, first chair and current member of the Morgan Institute Advisory Committee.

 Approximately 1 out of every 6 members of the Virginia General Assembly is a graduate of one of Sorensen’s programs.